notaryproject/specifications/specs/trust-store-trust-policy.md

   An *object* that specifies a predefined verification level, with an option to override the Notary Project trust policy defined verification level if user wants to specify a [custom verification level](#custom-verification-level).
     - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict`, `permissive`, `audit` and `skip`.
 Detailed explanation of each level is present [here](#signatureverification-details).
     - **`override`**(*map of string-string*): This OPTIONAL map is used to specify a [custom verification level](#custom-verification-level).
-    - **`timestampingDisabled`**(*boolean*): An OPTIONAL property that specifies whether or not to perform the timestamp countersignature verification.
-When set to `true`, no timestamp verification is performed.
-When not set or set to `false`, timestamp verification is performed if applicable.
-See [timestamp countersignature verification](#timestamp-countersignature-verification-details) for details.
-  - **`trustStores`**(*map of trust-store-type -> array-of-named-stores*): REQUIRED map with `trust-store-type` as keys and corresponding `array of named trust stores` as values.
-Each named trust store contains the trusted root certificates against which signatures are verified.
-Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
-For example, when TSAs are specified, the format is `"tsa":[acme-tsa, wabbit-tsa]`.
+  - **`trustStores`**(*array of string*): This REQUIRED property specifies a set of one or more named trust stores, each of which contain the trusted roots against which signatures are verified.
+Each named trust store uses the format `{trust-store-type}:{named-store}`.
+Currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
+To enable timestamp verification, type `tsa` MUST be configured.
-  - **`trustedIdentities`**(*map of trust-store-type -> array-of-trusted-identities*): REQUIRED map with `trust-store-type` as keys and corresponding `array of trusted identities` as values.
-Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
-For example, when a CA trusted identity is specified, the format is `"ca": ["x509.subject: C=US, ST=WA, L=Seattle, O=acme-rockets.io, OU=Finance, CN=SecureBuilder"]`.
-A value `*` is supported if user trusts any identity under a certain `trust-store-type`.
-For example, `"tsa": ["*"]`.
-A missing `trust-store-type` or empty array in the map means NO identity is trusted under the particular trust store type.
+  - **`trustedIdentities`**(*array of strings*): This REQUIRED property specifies a set of identities that the user trusts.
 For X.509 PKI, it supports list of elements/attributes of the signing certificate's subject.
 For more information, see [identities constraints](#trusted-identities-constraints) section.
+A value `*` is supported if user trusts any identity (signing certificate) issued by the CA(s) in `trustStore`.
+This field only contains trusted identities issued by CA(s) or Signing Authorities.

 ### Trust Policy Examples